DJS v. Department for Communities (PIP) NI Com 22 (C2/21-22)

-The Commissioner notes that the tribunal seemed particularly exercised that the decision under appeal was made two years ago.
+The Commissioner noted that the tribunal seemed particularly exercised that the decision under appeal was made two years ago.
 The tribunal had gone so far as to write ‘ALMOST TWO YEARS AGO’ in upper case lettering.

-The Commissioner does not agree, however, that the duration of the proceedings is a relevant factor in itself.
+The Commissioner did not agree, however, that the duration of the proceedings is a relevant factor in itself.
 As the claimant is most disadvantaged by delay, if he is prepared to wait for two years, the tribunal should have no objection.

 ‘…[W]here there have been valid adjournments and postponements in the past, which themselves add to the duration of a case from appeal to concluding hearing, tribunals should be very cautious in finding a delay per se – in the absence of other relevant considerations – to be a decisive factor.’

 ‘The [claimant] had “failed to provide any additional medical evidence despite an adjournment for this”’